So you had an idea – a blog, a play, a business – some project you’ve been wanting to create for a while.

 Alright, you shipped.
 You sent your baby out into the world.
 And now, instant shame.
 How do you move on?

 I used to get hit with a tidal wave of self-doubt immediately after recording a podcast episode.
 At first I didn’t recognize the pattern.
-I just spent the rest of my Sunday evening, in a horrible mood, utterly convinced that I was an idiot.
+I just spent the rest of my Sunday evening, in a horrible mood.
 But the next day I would listen back and be pleasantly surprised, “Hm- this is actually pretty good”…

 This used to happen every single week.
 Fun recording session followed by a knot in the pit of my stomach for the rest of the night and then a clear realization the next day that it was actually not bad.

 After a few weeks I began seeing the pattern, anticipating it and even mocking it.
 Oh, here comes the self-doubt.
 Yup, here we go again.

 Expecting the doom and recognizing it for what it is (a normal, fleeting state), goes a long way toward taking the power out of it.

 2. Take a break